feathery-org/slate/source/index.html.md

 Create a one-time link that opens one specific submission of one form.
 A one-time link may expire after a set time, work on a single device only, or both.

-A link that only expires, created with `single_use` left `false`, is still a one-time link as far as this API is concerned.
+A link that only expires, created with `single_use` set to `false`, is still a one-time link as far as this API is concerned.
 The name covers both controls, and `single_use` is what restricts a link to one device.

+Expiry and `single_use` fall back to the form's default link settings whenever the request leaves them out, so a caller that sends neither gets whatever that form is configured to hand out.
+Anything you send explicitly wins.

 The link is returned as a ready-to-send `url`.
 Distribute it however you like, for example from a form rule that emails it to the next person in a workflow.